For Those who are Interested

 In the year 2002 we founded Rain Ministries.

-My wife and I currently have 5 children; 3 in Michigan, 1 in Oregon, and 1 in Arizona.
-We also have 8 grandchildren and 2 great granddaughters, who all live in Michigan.
+My wife and I currently have 5 children; 4 in Michigan and 1 in California.
+We also have 9 grandchildren and 2 great granddaughters, who all live in Michigan.

-I believe in and follow Creator’s Son Jesus and have been walking the good road with him for about 40 years.
+I believe in and follow Creator’s Son Jesus and have been walking the good road with him for over 40 years.